Canada Goose Expedition Parka - Women's Review

 Because it's so easy to overheat, you do need to manage how much you sweat.
 The jacket doesn't breathe particularly well, and when we were working hard, the moisture had nowhere to go and clung to even our techy wool base layers.
 Being wet is uncomfortable and can give you a chill, so you have to pay attention to your activity level in warmer temps.

 The weather protection that the Expedition Parka offers is arguably more impressive than its warmth.
 When we tested the jacket in the shower with the hood flap extended, we could barely even hear the water.
 With most of these jackets, we had to be careful not to let the water come right in at our faces.
 In this coat, it didn't matter.
-The water couldn't dodge that hood, and we tried.
+The water couldn't dodge that hood.
+We tried.

 You're not really supposed to get the ruff wet (water should be frozen at the temps you'll need this jacket in after all), but we did.
-It smells like a wet coyote, like a zoo.
-It hits home that a life was taken to keep you warm.
+It smells like a wet coyote, like a zoo, and it hits home that lives were taken to keep you warm.

 The Arctic-tech fabric shrugs off water like few materials we've tested and is similarly effective at blocking wind.
-All the other aspects of the jacket that keep you warm also keep you dry and out of the wind.
+All the other aspects that keep you warm also keep you dry and out of the wind.

 This jacket can keep you wildly comfortable in inhospitable conditions but is not an easy-wearing coat.
-It's heavy at 4.6 pounds.
-We don't notice it when it's on, but it can feel like a lot if you're commuting or moving in and out of doors often.
-Though the internal shoulder straps that let you tote it around like a backpack help a lot.
+At 4.6 pounds it's heavy.
+We don't notice it while wearing it, but it can feel like a lot if you're commuting or moving in and out of doors often.
+The internal shoulder straps that let you tote it around like a backpack help a lot.

 The fabric, burly enough to block out Arctic conditions, is somewhat stiff.
-When you sit down when all zipped up, the jacket shifts off your shoulders and into your face.
-And when you walk, the bottom strip of Velcro always rips apart.
+When you're all zipped up and you sit down, the jacket rises above your shoulders and into your face.
+When you walk, the bottom strip of Velcro always rips apart.
 The jacket has a generous cut in the shoulders but is straight through the body and can feel restrictive.
 It worked much better when we tightened the waist strap, forming a bell shape around our hips.
 Still, you may want to consider sizing up to give you more layering room and more room in the collar, which, again, is tight when zipped.

-Oh, and that collar, it's lined with the most luxurious high-pile fleece we've ever experienced.
-You want that collar to fit so you can chin-snuggle it.
+And that collar, it's lined with the most luxurious high-pile fleece we've ever experienced.
+You want that collar to fit so your chin can snuggle it.
 The cuffs are soft as well, offering small comforts in harsh conditions.

 If your style is super-hardcore Arctic explorer or scientist chic, you'll be nailing it with this one.
 Function is fully guiding form here.
 You don't feel cute in this jacket.
 You feel ready.

 Again, the Arctic-tech fabric seems indestructible, and even the softer lining fabric feels sturdy and tightly woven.
-The zippers seem high quality, and the hood isn't removable, so there is little to fail there.
+The zippers appear to be high quality, and the hood isn't removable, so there is little to fail there.
 All told, we don't expect any major durability issues with this jacket.

 There are some sloppy details that are annoying in a jacket at this price point, however.
 The storm flap uses Velcro to hold it closed over the zipper.
 That's great if you need to slap it shut while wearing mittens, but Velcro can wear out over time.
 Some of the strips on our test jacket are already losing threads.
 It's not likely to cause catastrophic failure, but we wish the stripes were more robust.

 For anyone who truly needs this jacket, it is likely worth the cost.
-For most of us, who rarely, if ever, expect to be outside for extended periods in temperatures dropping well into the negative double digits, it's a lot of money for more jacket than you need.
+If you rarely, if ever, expect to be outside for extended periods in temperatures dropping into the negative double digits, it's a lot of money for more jacket than you need.

 You'll also have to weigh your own environmental and ethical values.
 Coyote populations are doing well, but you'll have to be okay with trapping one unless you wait till 2022 to buy your jacket.
 Canada Goose is working towards compliance with the Responsible Down Standard and hopes to be fully certified this year.
 Most of their jacket production occurs in Canada, and they claim a zero-tolerance policy against human rights abuses.

 Canada Goose has a reputation for durability, and we'd expect this jacket to last long enough to earn its keep if you need it.
 If you're likely to find yourself in biting winds and bitter temps on a featureless polar plain with shades of white stretching to the horizon, it's an easy decision.
-But it could also be a great companion for snowmobilers sitting still in negative temps or anyone in extreme latitudes that never lets the weather keep them inside.
+But it could also be a great companion for snowmobilers sitting still in negative temps or anyone in extreme latitudes who refuses to let the weather keep them inside.

 — Clark Tate